 I am a Professor in the English Department at Florida State University in Tallahassee, Florida.
 I received my BA from Haverford College in 1992, and my Ph.D. in English from Columbia University in 2000.
 I’m the author of Beautiful Enemies: Friendship and Postwar American Poetry (Oxford University Press), which focuses on Frank O’Hara, John Ashbery, and Amiri Baraka.

 My second book, Attention Equals Life: The Pursuit of the Everyday in Contemporary Poetry and Culture has recently been published by Oxford University Press.
-I am also currently writing The Cambridge Introduction to American Poetry Since 1945 (under contract, Cambridge University Press).
+My next book, The Cambridge Introduction to American Poetry Since 1945, will appear in early 2023 from Cambridge University Press.

 I have published widely on poetry and 20th- and 21st-century literature, on such topics as the New York School of poets, Language poetry, surrealism, conceptual poetry, modernist and contemporary fiction, literature and pragmatist philosophy, the Oulipo, and African-American literature, on figures ranging from Shelley and Keats to W.H.
 Auden, Marianne Moore, Wallace Stevens, Francis Ponge, Gertrude Stein, Elizabeth Bishop, Amiri Baraka, James Schuyler, Rae Armantrout, Stanley Cavell, Joe Brainard, and Lou Reed.

 Since 2013, I’ve been blogging about the New York School of poets at this site, Locus Solus.